 Helsinki – Finland

 Our final pick is in Helsinki, Finland.
-Another cosy Northern European Christmas market, this event in Senate Square is also planned to go ahead, whilst observing social distancing measures.
-One of the few to publish a thorough plan of its Covid measures and planning, this is sure to be a successful combination of seasonal cheer and safety.
+Another cosy Northern European Christmas market, this event in Senate Square has plenty of seasonal cheer and safety.
 Over 100 traders are expected to join, bringing all the usual shopping, gifts, Finnish food and drink.
 The entire fair is also highly committed to environmental sustainability, recycling much of its waste and using renewable energy to power the stalls – go Helsinki!